Visiting Ireland’s Bunratty Castle

 The entire evening is a fantastic romp back to medieval times with scoundrels, butlers, Ladies and ancient music.
 There are two seating’s night and reservations must be made.

-Costumed interpreters replicate the lifestyle and recreate the traditions from days gone by with the Bunratty Folk Park.
-These animators are well known in the park and include the Bean a Ti (woman of the house, the Royal Irish Constabulary Police, a schoolteacher, and various assorted other animators from spinners to blacksmiths to pub landlords.
+Costumed interpreters replicate the lifestyle and recreate traditions from days gone by at Bunratty.
+These animators are well known in the park and include the Bean a Ti (woman of the house), the Royal Irish Constabulary Police, a schoolteacher, and various assorted other animators from spinners to blacksmiths to pub landlords.

-The homes include village shops, the poorest of rural homes to country cottages and fine Georgian residence.
+Bunratty homes include village shops, the poorest of rural homes, country cottages and fine Georgian residences.
 The Georgian home was built in 1804 for the Studdarts who were the last family to occupy Bunratty Castle.

-The village houses and shops in the Folk Park have been chosen from many different areas, to form a collection of typical 19th-century urban Irish buildings including the School, Doctor’s house, Pawnbrokers, Pub, Drapery, Printers, Grocery, Hardware shop, Pottery and a Post Office.
+The village houses and shops at Bunratty have been chosen from many different areas, to form a collection of typical 19th-century urban Irish buildings including the School, Doctor’s house, Pawnbrokers, Pub, Drapery, Printers, Grocery, Hardware shop, Pottery and a Post Office.

 Bunratty Fairy Village